-New Zealand plays an active role in Pacific affairs.
-It has constitutional ties with the Pacific territories of Niue, the Cook Islands and Tokelau.
+New Zealand plays an active role in Pacific affairs, and has special constitutional ties with the Pacific territories of Niue, the Cook Islands and Tokelau.

-Head of state: Queen Elizabeth II, represented by a governor-general
+Head of state: Charles III, represented by a governor-general

 Broadcasters enjoy one of the world's most liberal media arenas.